 Regarding Subwoofers with an Auto/On Switch:

 Some subwoofer amplifiers with an "Auto On" (or Auto Standby) feature may not be getting a high enough level signal to turn on the amp.
-This can vary by subwoofer/amp mfr and also by AVR.
-(Some AVRs output higher voltage levels than others.
-Regardless I don't recommend setting the AVR's SW trim level over the '0" setting as it could clip the output in some cases and reduces headroom.)
-Another old tip (for higher levels/better Auto on triggering) is using a "Y" adapter at the Subwoofer if its amp has dual (R/L) inputs, but this could also clip the input stage of the SW Amp, depending on the AVR/Output level.
-Some higher end SW amps handle this better (input protection) but many may not.
+This can vary by subwoofer/amp manufacturer and also Receivers.
+(Some Receivers output higher voltage levels than others.
+Regardless, I don't recommend setting the Receiver's Subwoofer trim level over the "0" setting as it could clip the output in some cases, and reduces headroom.)
+Another old tip (for higher levels/better Auto on triggering) is using a "Y" adapter at the Subwoofer if its amp has dual (R/L) inputs, but this could also clip the input stage of the Subwoofer Amp, depending on the AVR/Output level and amp gain structure.
+Some higher end subwoofer amps handle this better (input protection) but some may not.

 Also some subwoofer amps with an "Auto" on setting may go into standby if no (sufficient) signal is received for a period of time.
-(The SW plate amps I've had with this feature typically went into standby after appx 15 minutes.
-Despite them being fairly quick to switch out of standby, for some movies with extended periods of dialog, I've switched them to On vs Auto for that reason.)
+(The subwoofer plate amps I've had with this feature typically went into standby after about 15 minutes of inactivity.
+Although they are fairly quick to switch out of standby, for movies with extended periods of dialog I've set the amp to On vs Auto in those cases.)
 Despite the auto/standby feature, I still power off my amps when done using them.

 (There's a lot more to this subject of course (room calibration/EQ, gain vs level matching subs, etc), but it's beyond the scope of this article.)